 Is the 20th arrondissement a good property investment in 2026?

 The 20th is one of the arrondissements with the highest potential for appreciation.
-Prices, between 7,500 and 9,500 euros per sqm depending on the neighborhood, remain 30 to 40% below the Parisian average.
-Urban renewal, the arrival of new shops, and the growing appeal of Menilmontant and Belleville are driving prices upward.
+Prices, between 7,500 and 9,500 euros per sqm depending on the neighbourhood, remain 30 to 40% below the Parisian average.
+Urban renewal, new shops and the growing appeal of Ménilmontant and Belleville are pushing prices up.

-How much deposit is needed to buy a 3-bedroom apartment in the 20th?
+How much deposit is needed to buy a three-room flat in the 20th?

 Is a property hunter worth the cost for a purchase in the 20th arrondissement?

 The negotiation achieved by the property hunter more than covers the fees.
 On this mission, the 38,000 euros negotiated exceeded the property hunter's fees.
-Beyond price, the time saved and the technical security of the purchase represent a value that is difficult to quantify.
+Beyond price, the time saved and the technical security of the purchase add value that is hard to quantify.